Key Takeaways

 If you’re struggling with disordered eating or body image concerns, consider working with a mental health professional.
 Unmanaged eating disorders are linked to anxiety, depression, and other mental health issues that require professional support.

 At Rula, we can connect you with a therapist who is taking new clients and accepts your insurance so you can better understand your symptoms and what’s causing them.
-With Rula’s easy-to-use therapist-matching program, you can find the right provider for your needs in less than 30 seconds and begin treatment as early as this week.
+With Rula’s easy-to-use therapist-matching program, you can find the right provider for your needs in less than 30 seconds and begin treatment as soon as tomorrow.

 More From Rula